Covid raves, block parties, and the joy of rebellion | DW | 30.07.2020

 "So, for instance, I am going to a crowd event to protest against this piece of legislation that I don't agree with, but which a government, more powerful than me, has imposed upon me.
 Or I am going to a rave because I want to go out and the authorities say that I can't, but you know what?
 F**k you, I'm going out!" says Stott.
 "There is an assertion of power in that."

 Berlin's famous Berghain club — shuttered.
-As Beate Peter puts it, "You can do social distancing on the dancefloor"
+As Beate Peter puts it, "You can't do social distancing on the dancefloor"

 By coming together, says Stott, a group can assert a power that isn't available to its individual members when they act alone.
 By acting collectively, the group can turn itself "from the disempowered into the powerful."